Ohio Nurse Practice Act (2 Hours)

 Ohio Board of Nursing (OBN)

-The Nurse Practice Act (ORC 4723) authorizes the OBN to make and enforce rules and regulations for registered nurses, licensed practical nurses, advanced practice nurses (certified nurse-midwives, certified nurse practitioners, certified nurse specialists, and certified registered nurse anesthetists), dialysis technicians, and community health workers.
-The board regulates over 300,000 licenses and certificates.
-Its top priorities are to efficiently license the nursing workforce and remove dangerous practitioners from practice in a timely manner to protect Ohio patients (OH BON, 2021).
+The Nurse Practice Act authorizes the OBN to make and enforce rules and regulations for registered nurses, licensed practical nurses, advanced practice nurses (certified nurse-midwives, certified nurse practitioners, certified nurse specialists, and certified registered nurse anesthetists), dialysis technicians, community health workers, and medication aides.
+The OBN regulates over 300,000 licenses and certificates.
+According to the OBN website, their top priorities are:

 MEMBERSHIP